Rose B. Simpson: Personal life

-Simpson comes from a long line of Santa Clara Pueblo ceramic artists, including her mother Roxanne Swentzell, her great-aunt Nora Naranjo-Morse, and her great her great uncle Michael Naranjo.
+Simpson comes from a long line of Santa Clara Pueblo ceramic artists, including her mother Roxanne Swentzell, her grandmother Rina Swentzell, her great-aunt Nora Naranjo-Morse, her great-grandmother Rose Naranjo and her great-uncle Michael Naranjo.
 Her father is the sculptor, Patrick Simpson.

 Musical career

 For a number of years, Simpson was the lead singer in the Native American punk band, Chocolate Helicopter.
 She also played in the hip-hop band, Garbage Pail Kidz.